kaazing/gateway/doc/admin-reference/r_conf_service.md

 ##### Example: Simple Configuration Using ssl.protocols to Accept TLSv1, TLSv1.2, and TLSv1.1 Connections

 The following example shows a `proxy` service.
 Because the `accept` URL the `wss://` scheme, we know that this is a secure connection.
-The `ssl.protocols` element in line 12 indicates that we want the Gateway to accept only TLSv1, TLSv1.2, and TLSv1.1 protocols, say, from clients over this secure connection.
+The `ssl.protocols` element in the following example indicates that we want the Gateway to accept only TLSv1, TLSv1.2, and TLSv1.1 protocols, say, from clients over this secure connection.

 ``` xml
 <service>